Bad Credit Mortgages

 As of now, June 2022, there are 5% deposit mortgages available on the high street.
 With specialist banks – which is who we would approach for more severe bad credit – a typical deposit might be 15%.
 That can be challenging for a First Time Buyer.

 Remortgaging is very much the same in terms of the process.
-Again it goes back to making sure you’re getting the best deal and the best rate for your situation.
+Again it goes back to making sure you’re getting the right deal and the right rate for your situation.
 Bad credit mortgages can really vary in interest rate.
 So speaking with an advisor will help you get the best rate based on your credit history.

 What other advice do you have on bad credit mortgages?